 The Slippery Six are states with old-fashioned white and black voting demographics, still with a smattering of old time unionized factory workers.
 Hispanics, much less Asians, are, for the moment, still a minor matter politically.

 According to Reuters, Romney lost the Slippery Six states because (exactly as VDARE.com warned repeatedly while digging white share data out of reluctant tracking polls, see here and here and here), he did badly there among white voters—winning only 52 percent, six points worse than nationally.

 Most notably, Romney did terribly among the white working class in these six states.
 Thus he did only two points worse among whites with college degrees in the Slippery Six than he did nationally.
 But among the white “some college” component, he came in six points worse than nationally.
 And among the white “no college” voters, he performed 11 points worse than across the country—finishing tied with Obama.

 In fact (although sample sizes are getting small), Romney even appears to have suffered the ignominy of a reverse gender gap among no-college whites in the Slippery Six—winning 51.4 percent of the women, but only 48 percent of the white working class men.

 The Media and the GOP Establishment famously took the opposite lesson: that the winning strategy in 2016 would be for the GOP to jettison the interests of working class whites by promoting more Mexican immigration.

-Obviously, advocating more restrictionist immigration and trade policies aren’t policy
+Obviously, advocating more restrictionist immigration and trade policies aren’t policy, they’re just nativism.

 He advocates expanding vocational education and sings the virtues of manual labor.
 Bush’s aspirational economic message echoes Rubio’s.